branoholy/update-lock-file-action/README.md

 _A GitHub action for updating files._

-This GitHub action can update files via custom commands and create a pull request with them.
+This GitHub action can commit changed files to a new or an existing branch and create a pull request with the changes.

 ## Usage